RI-SE/smirk/docs/System Requirements Specification.md

 </table>

 ## 4.6 Zones
+>ADAS features may be limited spatially by zones.
+The boundaries of these zones may be fixed or dynamic, and conditions that define a boundary may be based on complexity, operating procedures, or other factors.
+One example is work zones, which can confuse ADAS as the road configuration (pavement markings and new lane alignments) differs from typical conditions.
+In a work zone, cones may replace double yellow lines, bollards may replace curbs, and construction worker hand signals may overrule traffic lights.
+(Thorn *et al*, 2018)

 SMIRK does not rely on any zone specifics.
 All items below are either N or N/A.

 <table>